Murder of Nubia Barahona: Role of DCF

-Wilkins called upon David Lawrence Jr., former publisher of The Miami Herald and current president of the Children's Movement of Florida, Coral Gables, Florida attorney Bobby Martinez, a former U.S. Attorney in South Florida, and James Sewell, former assistant commissioner of the Florida Department of Law Enforcement and chair of the task force that investigated the 2009 death of Broward County foster child Gabriel Myers, to look into the handling of the Barahona case.
+Wilkins called upon David Lawrence Jr., former publisher of The Miami Herald and current president of the Children's Movement of Florida, Bobby Martinez, a former U.S. Attorney in South Florida, and James Sewell, former assistant commissioner of the Florida Department of Law Enforcement and chair of the task force that investigated the 2009 death of Broward County foster child Gabriel Myers, to look into the handling of the Barahona case.
 The panel subsequently called DCF's handling of the case "inept" and a "failure of common sense and listening".

 Wilkins, who had only been DCF secretary for a few months at the time of Nubia's death, has also criticized the organization's abuse hotline, comparing it to a "low-cost call center".
 Regarding a call reporting the Barahonas, Wilkins said "[t]hey have a low-cost call center mentality ...
 You don't want to get off the phone in this situation ... you could tell the operator wanted to get off the phone because he's measured by how long his call is."
 Employees are rated by how quickly they handle calls because in the past they had been criticized for taking too long to answer calls, causing callers to hang up.
 Wilkins also claims the technology is outdated, making it difficult to piece together different parts of a case from separate calls.
 He claimed to have plans to remedy these situations.